 Debt, foreclosure, and credit counseling

-- HUD Approved Mortgage Foreclosure Counseling Agency.
+- The non-profit is a HUD Approved Mortgage Foreclosure Counseling Agency.

 - Debt reduction, including credit card and medical debt.